-Clearly passengers can take gold in the form or a piece of jewelry or a wedding ring on board a flight with them.
+Passengers can take gold as jewelry or a wedding ring on board a flight.
 But what about larger quantities of gold?

-Gold is heavy so there would certainly be a limit governed by how much weight you could actually carry in a cabin bag.
-If you filled a maximum-size cabin bag with gold then even the world’s strongest man couldn’t lift it.
+Gold is heavy, so there would certainly be a limit governed by how much weight you could carry in a cabin bag.
+If you filled a maximum-size cabin bag with gold, even the world’s strongest man couldn’t lift it.

 Can you bring gold coins on a plane?

 You can bring gold coins on a plane.
-If you are carrying more than a few it is advised that you preadvise the TSA that you would like a private screening so that others will not know what you are carrying.
+If you are carrying more than a few, it is advised that you advise the TSA that you would like a private screening so that others will not know what you are carrying.

 Can you bring gold bars on a plane?

-The same applies to gold bars as to gold coins so you would be advised to request the TSA for a private screening.
+The same applies to gold bars and coins, so you would be advised to request the TSA for a private screening.